Police in Schools and Girls of Color Agree on Need for Relationship-Building to Address Racial Disparities

 "Even as awareness of school-to-confinement pathways for girls has increased, and shocking images of SROs confronting black and Latina girls have continued to surface, little research has focused on ways to improve school-based safety for girls of color,” said Monique W. Morris, the report’s lead author, president of the National Black Women’s Justice Institute, and author of PUSHOUT: The Criminalization of Black Girls in Schools.
 “This report shows how critical it is to understand and address the interactions between SROs and girls of color so that we can improve conditions that will ultimately keep every student safe.”

-Schools across the country increasingly rely on school-based police officers.
-Although no exact figures exist, SROs are estimated to number more than 19,000, up from approximately 100 in the 1970s.
+More than 30,000 full- and part-time SROs now work in U.S. schools, up from approximately 100 in the 1970s.
 Although the purpose of these officers is to maintain safety and address criminal acts, an important unintended consequence is greater arrest rates and referrals in schools who retain them, with especially harsh results for girls of color.

 Statistics reveal that girls of color are arrested and referred to police at school in disproportionate numbers.
 Black girls are 2.6 times as likely to be referred to law enforcement on campus as white girls, and black girls are almost 4 times as likely to get arrested at school.
 Disparities affecting Latinas are especially severe in elementary school where they are 2.7 more likely to be arrested than young white girls.